ErinSteph/Cute-Sync/README.md

 ## Notes~

-Will update names on boards and in threads and on every auto update.
+Will update names on boards* and in threads and on every auto update.

 Set your name in the fields at the page footer.

+## *Known Bug~

+I am aware it seems to be broken on board index pages and will always sync the OP of the top thread if there is a synced thread on the page.

+I cannot be bothered fixing this right now, but it still works fine inside threads!

+I am lazy and gay, but will get round to it eventually.

 ### Installing~